/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 Running the same sed command N times against the same file should produce the same result every time.
 If it doesn’t, you don’t have a deploy script — you have a coin flip.

-The naive pattern that broke that pipeline:
+The naive pattern that breaks in this scenario:

 sed -i 's/version: 1/version: 2/' app.yaml